-The following table presents information about the Company's financial liabilities measured at fair value on a recurring basis and indicates the level of the fair value hierarchy utilized to determine such fair values as of December 31, 2019 and June 30, 2020 (in thousands):
+The following table presents information about the Company's financial assets and liabilities measured at fair value on a recurring basis and indicates the level of the fair value hierarchy utilized to determine such fair values as of December 31, 2019 (in thousands):

-Description December 31, 2019 Quoted prices active markets for identical assets (Level 1) Significant other observable inputs (Level 2) Siginificant other observable inputs (Level 3) Liability Warrant liability \$829 \$- \$- \$829 Total financial liabilities \$829 \$- \$- \$829 Description Liability June 30, 2020 Quoted prices active markets for identical assets (Level 1) Significant other observable inputs (Level 2) Siginificant other observable inputs (Level 3) active markets for identical observable inputs observable inputs
+Description December 31, 2019 Quoted prices active markets for identical assets (Level 1) Significant other observable inputs (Level 2) Significant other observable inputs (Level 3) Liability Warrant liability \$829 \$ \$- \$829 Total financial liabilities \$829 \$- \$- \$829

-The fair value of the Series A Preferred Stock warrants upon issuance was \$0.8 million, which was determined using the intrinsic value because the exercise price was only \$0.0003 per share.
+The fair value of the Series A convertible preferred stock ("Series A Preferred Stock") warrants upon issuance was \$0.8 million, which was determined using the intrinsic value because the exercise price was only \$0.0003 per share.
 The intrinsic value was calculated by taking the fair value of the underlying Series A Preferred Stock of \$3.5833 per share less the exercise price of \$0.0003 per share.
 The fair value of the Series A Preferred Stock was based on the price paid by investors and has not changed since issuance.
-Accordingly, there have been no changes in the fair value of the warrant liability for the six months ended June 30, 2019 and 2020.
+Accordingly, there have been no changes in the fair value of the warrant liability for the year ended December 31, 2019.
+In October 2020, the warrants were exercised at the price of \$0.0003 per share and the warrant liability was settled for its fair value of \$0.8 million.
+As of December 31, 2020, there were no remaining warrants outstanding.

-During the six months ended June 30, 2019 and 2020, the Company had one additional Level 3 financial instrument remeasured on a recurring basis, which consisted of an antidilution liability related to an antidilution provision in the license agreement with UAB Research Foundation ("UABRF") (see Note 9).
+During the years ended December 31, 2019 and 2020, the Company had one additional Level 3 financial instrument remeasured on a recurring basis, which consisted of an antidilution liability related to an antidilution provision in the license agreement with UAB Research Foundation ("UABRF") (see Note 10).
 Both instruments were deemed immaterial, based on the remote probability of the occurrence of underlying events.
-The antidilution liability was settled in connection with the Company's Series A issuances during third quarter 2020.
-There were no transfers between fair value hierarchy levels during the six months ended June 30, 2019 and 2020.
+The antidilution liability was settled in connection with the Company's Series A Preferred Stock issuances during the year ended December 31, 2020.
+There were no transfers between fair value hierarchy levels during the years ended December 31, 2019 and 2020.